You are here: American University Centers Latin American and Latino Studies Partners & Funders

 Borders, Trade, and Immigration Institute at the University of Houston

-The Borders, Trade, and Immigration (BTI) Institute at the University of Houston (UH) has granted the Center funds to launch a project to assess the impact of Central American child and family migration on localities across the United States.
+The Borders, Trade, and Immigration (BTI) Institute at the University of Houston (UH) granted the Center funds to carry out a project assessing the impact of Central American child and family migration on localities across the United States.

 Central America and Mexico Migration Alliance (CAMMINA)